Mayeu/mayeu.me/content/posts/openbsd-install-hand-and-console-free.md

 image of OpenBSD.
 So everything may feel hackish and/or dirty.
 Constructive criticism more than welcome.

-I will not cover cross compilation here, and I only test this with on amd64 machine.
+I will not cover cross compilation here, and I only did test this with on amd64 machine.
 But I do not see any reason that may prevent this to work on other arch.